 Sometimes it isn’t an anxiety condition.
 It’s trauma and hyper-arousal.

 The human brain is filled with many neural networks that contain the images, thoughts, feelings, smells, and sounds that are experienced in real time.
 When a person experiences a traumatic event, the disturbing experiences are stored in exactly the same way.
-These networks contain information about the disturbing images and are connected with harmful thinking about the self (such as, I am such an idiot or I’m not strong enough to live in this world).
+These networks contain information about the disturbing experience and contribute to harmful thinking patterns.

 Traumatic experiences can get locked in and when new experiences occur it becomes very easy to trigger these networks.
 When this happens, people often describe that they re-experience disturbing images or memories as if the experience is happening in the now.
 This pattern will often trigger harmful thinking and painful feelings.

-As an individual progresses in treatment, many people report that images, thoughts, and feelings change, and they experience more adaptive responses to triggering events.
+As individuals progress through treatment, many people report that images, thoughts, and feelings change, and they experience more adaptive responses to triggering events.

-Please request provider, Erin Hagen, when calling to schedule an appointment for EMDR.
+Please request provider, Erin Hagen, when calling to schedule an appointment for EMDR counseling.